Troubleshooting & Tips

 Custom domains are assigned to groups.
 If a shorten call with a custom domain relies on the authorizing user's default group, and the domain can't be accessed from that group, the call will fail.
 By specifying a group in the group_guid parameter, you will ensure that the correct group and domain are referenced.

 The best solution for this error is to specify the group_guid in the body of /v4/shorten.

-Another possible solution is to change the authorizing user's Default API Group to a group that includes the custom domain.
-To do this, sign in to Bitly, open the profile menu, select Profile Settings, click Default API Group, choose the default group and click Save.
+Another possible solution is to change the authorizing user's default group to a group that includes the custom domain.
+To change the default group, sign in to Bitly, open the profile menu, select Settings, click Integrations, choose the default group and click Save changes.

 OAuth Token Security

 OAuth access tokens should be treated as secret data and not exposed to any users.
 Ensure the security of your OAuth access token by following these guidelines.